On the quantitative isoperimetric inequality in the plane with the barycentric distance

 \section{Abstract}

-In this paper we study the following quantitative isoperimetric inequality in the plane: $\lambda_0^2(\Omega) \leq C \delta(\Omega)$ where $\delta$ is the isoperimetric deficit and $\lambda_0$ is the barycentric asymmetry.
-Our aim is to generalize some results obtained by B. Fuglede in \cite{Fu93Geometriae}.
-For that purpose, we consider the shape optimization problem: minimize the ratio $\delta(\Omega)/\lambda_0^2(\Omega)$ in the class of compact connected sets and in the class of convex sets.
+In this paper we study a quantitative isoperimetric inequality in the plane, related to the isoperimetric deficit $\delta$ and the barycentric asymmetry $\lambda_0$.
+Our aim is to prove that there exists an absolute constant $C$ such that for every planar (convex or compact and connected) set $\Omega$ it holds: $\lambda_0^2(\Omega) \leq C\; \delta(\Omega)$.
+This generalizes some results obtained by B. Fuglede 1993 in \cite{Fu93Geometriae}.
+For that purpose, we consider a shape optimization problem in which we minimize the ratio $\delta(\Omega)/\lambda_0^2(\Omega)$ both in the class of compact connected sets and in the class of convex sets.